Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: D p -branes and the Dual Frame

 It was argued in \cite{Skenderis:1998dq,Kanitscheider:2008kd} that the metric \eqref{eq:DpMetric} is conformally $\AdS_{p+2}\times \Sp{8-p}$.
 This can be seen explicitly using the change of coordinates

 This change of coordinates exists for D$p$-branes for $p\leq 4$, we study the D5-brane case separately.
-In this coordinate the boundary is located at $u\rightarrow +\infty$ and the metric and dilaton are
+In these coordinates, the boundary is located at $u\rightarrow +\infty$ and the metric and dilaton are

 In the Brane frame\footnote{We change conventions with respect to \cite{Skenderis:1998dq,Kanitscheider:2008kd}.}, also called dual frame for non-conformal D$p$-branes

 it was argued \cite{Skenderis:1998dq,Boonstra:1998mp} that the coordinate $u$ is identified with the energy scale of the boundary theory.
 In fact, recalling that the effective (dimensionless) 't Hooft coupling in $(p+1)$ dimensions is given in terms of the energy scale $E$ as